1N400x rectifier diodes: Overview

 These devices are widely used and recommended for general-purpose power-frequency rectifier use.
 They are commonly used as rectifiers in AC adapters of electrical appliances to convert AC to DC, and are also used in other types of power converters, or as freewheeling diodes to protect circuits from inductive loads.

 These are fairly low-speed rectifier diodes, being inefficient for square waves of more than 15 kHz.
-They are not designed for switching applications; datasheets often don't specify any information on their turn-on and turn-off characteristics.
+They are not designed for switching applications; datasheets often do not specify any information on their turn-on and turn-off characteristics.